This category has been viewed 186390 times

 The Magic of Indian Mithai– All about Traditional Indian Sweets

-Traditional Indian Sweets from North, South, East and West
+Traditional Indian Sweets from South

 So, from the sweets served and gifted at a wedding or other celebration, you can easily find out which region the host is from!